Need Help with Duo?

 Contact the Help Desk via email or call 254-710-4357 immediately if you lose your phone or suspect that it has been stolen.
 The device will be disabled for authentication and you will be assisted in enrolling another phone/device.
 While it is important that you contact the Help Desk if you lose your phone, remember that your password will still protect your account.

-You will have five chances to authenticate a request.
-After the fifth chance, your two-factor authentication will be deactivated and you will not be able to access the system you are attempting to log into.
+You will have many chances to authenticate a request.
+After you have exceeded the number of chances, your two-factor authentication will be deactivated and you will not be able to access the system you are attempting to log into.
+This lock out will expire in 5 minutes or you may call the Help Desk at 254-710-HELP (4357) for further assistance.

 Deny the request and report the incident to the Help Desk immediately via email or by calling 254-710-4357.

-You can connect to VPN using either of the methods below.
-Please click your preferred method:
+You can connect to VPN using these instructions:

 12. Can I opt out of Duo?